sriranjan06/Account-Administration-System/README.md

 ### Access Application
 - [http://localhost:3000](http://localhost:3000)

-### The is a modified code along of a nextjs fullstack application created by Shabbir Dawoodi for learning purposes.
+### This is a modified code along of a nextjs fullstack application created by Shabbir Dawoodi for learning purposes.
 The following is a link to his YouTube video - [https://www.youtube.com/watch?v=EHDlebVv6zw&t=16157s](https://www.youtube.com/watch?v=EHDlebVv6zw&t=16157s)